SelrahcD/kata-mars-rover/Readme.md

 to review you can write the time when you're entering or leaving a refactoring phase, or when you're facing difficulties.
 If you see something weird, what could have you done differently to avoid it?

-### Or go TCR

-[TCR](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864) stands for `test && commit || revert`.
-When tests are passing the code is automatically committed, otherwise it's reverted.
-Its a good training for writing really small increments of code.

-A TCR script is included in this repo and you can use with `./tcr`.
-The script is a relaxed [variant](https://medium.com/@tdeniffel/tcr-variants-test-commit-revert-bf6bd84b17d3) of TCR, the tests aren't reverted.